 Cadmus estimated CFL HOU using a multistate modeling approach, built on light logger data collected from two states: Missouri and Maryland.
-Both of these states were included in the 2011-2012 analysis and have had subsequent, recent studies.
+Both of these states were included in the 2011-2012 analysis and, subsequently, have been included in recent studies.